jonathan081/value-streak-archive/status_report2.md

 # Team 10 Status Report 2

 ### This Week's Accomplishments
+- Transitioned from using JSONP to get eBay data on a client-side JavaScript, which exposes our eBay dev authentication key, to a node.js server.
+Now the server mediates the client and eBay, handling client input and returned data from eBay.

-- We added a function that iterates through the response received from ebay, finds the highest and lowest prices (and the dates on which they occurred), and stores them in global variables.
+- Added a function that iterates through the response received from ebay, finds the highest and lowest prices (and the dates on which they occurred), and stores them in global variables.
 It also computes the average price and displays all three values on our HTML page.

 - Added checks and error messages in case the user enters an invalid query or no sales results are found.

 - Added selector to add platform of choice to query.

 ### Challenges